jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/twistable_Kratky-Porod/42bp_3particles/nucleoid_Ccrescentus_DNA_only/README.md

 The tension is gradually relaxed by shortening the length of the simulation box until it equals the length of the bacterial cell.
-As the box shrinks and the tension in the polymer is reduceds, plectonemic supercoils form, gradually getting longer and more numerous.
+As the box shrinks and the tension in the polymer is reduced, plectonemic supercoils form, gradually getting longer and more numerous.